 Illinois State University works to create a small school environment where students receive the support and assistance they need.
-Diversity Advocacy, a unit of the Dean of Students Office, offers a program which seeks to help accomplish this goal: Mentoring, Academics, Scholarships & Achievement Initiative (MASAI).
+Diversity Advocacy, a unit of the Dean of Students Office, offers a program which seeks to help accomplish this goal: The Mentoring and Academic Success Achievement Initiative (MASAI).

 The mission of the MASAI mentoring program is to assist in the retention of students who identify as first generation, low income or historically underrepresented at Illinois State University.

 Through MASAI, first-year and transfer students are paired with upper-class students who serve as mentors and role models.
 During the fall semester, mentors assist mentees with academic work, help them get involved in the campus community and organizations, assist with their transition into the University culture, and provide information about campus resources.